 Why Manual Compliance Review Is Breaking Down — and How AI Changes the Equation

 Every marketing manager knows the feeling.
 A campaign is ready.
 The creative is strong.
 The brief was followed.
-And then it stalls in the compliance queue — waiting for a reviewer who is already working through a dozen other assets, checking each one manually against guidelines they are carrying in their head.
+And then it stalls in the compliance queue — waiting for a reviewer who is already working through a dozen other assets, checking each one manually against guidelines they are carrying in their head or across compliance requirement documents.

 This is not a process problem unique to one team.
 It is a structural problem facing every organisation where marketing output is growing faster than the compliance capacity to check it.
 And in regulated industries — financial services, insurance and health — the stakes attached to that gap are not administrative.
 They are legal.

 The volume of marketing content produced by enterprise teams has grown significantly.
 The compliance frameworks governing that content have not become simpler.
 The result is a compounding pressure that manual review processes were never built to absorb.
-This guide examines why that breakdown is happening, what it costs, and how AI-powered compliance review is changing the way organisations manage marketing compliance at scale.
+This guide examines why that breakdown is happening, what it costs, and how AI Compliance Checking is changing the way organisations manage marketing compliance at scale.

 The volume problem is structural, not temporary